Boen97/BackStore/notes/computer-network/Chapter-3-7-TCP-congestion-control.md

 5. thus when `cwn` equals `ssthresh`, slow start ends and TCP transitions into **congestion avoidence mode**
 6. if three duplicate ACKs are detected, TCP performs fast retransmit, and enters the fast recovery state.

+##### congestion avoidence
+1. the value `cwnd` is approximately equal to `ssthresh`, the congestion is around corner
+2. increase the value of `cwnd` by just a single MSS every RTT
+   - the TCP sender increase `cwnd` by MSS bytes (MSS/cwnd) when every acknowledgement arrives. for example, if MSS is 1460 bytes and cwnd is 14600 bytes, then 10 segments are sent within an RTT each arriving ACK increase cwnd by MSS/cwnd (1/10) MSS
+3. when timeout occurs, behave the same as slow start encounter timeout
+   1. cwnd = 1
+   2. ssthresh = last cwnd / 2
+4. triple duplicate ACKs
+   1. TCP halves the value of cwnd
+   2. records the value of ssthresh to be half the value of cwnd
+   3. enter fast-recovery

+##### fast Recovery